What it Means When a Deer Crosses Your Path

 Does the deer have a special message to you that it might not have to anyone else?
 For example, if you have a fear of deer, the sudden appearance of one may be foreshadowing that it’s time to confront something in your life that is causing you anxiety.
 If the deer has no special meanings for you, then it’s time to look at some of the general meanings.

 Deer are typically gentle creatures.
 Have you ever heard of a deer hurting someone or attacking a person?
 Not likely.
-They are peaceful in nature and they have an appealing sense of innocence around them.
+They will attack if they feel cornered or threatened.
+However, most of the time they are peaceful in nature and they have an appealing sense of innocence around them.

 A deer crossing your path could be trying to remind you to be gentle and loving in the way you handle a situation.
 If something has been on your mind and you’ve been wondering how to handle it, the deer could be telling you to avoid confrontation and use patience, kindness and understanding instead.